Food business licensing

-We hold food safety education sessions every month at the City Administration Centre, 150 Wembley Road, Logan Central.
+We hold food safety education sessions every two months at the City Administration Centre, 150 Wembley Road, Logan Central.
 Bookings are essential.
-The next planned training date is Wednesday 22 January 2020.
+The next planned training date is Thursday 17 June 2021.

 To book or for more information about food safety education training sessions, please call us on 07 3412 4286 or email email@example.com.